asinghvi17/Polylabel.jl/README.md

 In the plot above, this point is shown in orange, while the input polygon (multipolygon in this case) is shown in blue.

-The package is built on top of the GeoInterface, and is built to work with any polygons or multipolygon object which implements the GeoInterface, specifically the functions `GeoInterface.contains`, `GeoInterface.centroid`, and the `geointerface_geomtype` API for reverse conversion.
+The package is built on top of `GeoInterface.jl` and `GeometryOps.jl`, and works with any polygon or multipolygon object which implements the GeoInterface `geointerface_geomtype` API for reverse conversion.

 The main entry point is the `polylabel(input; atol = nothing, rtol = 0.01)` function.
 It returns a 2-Tuple of floats, representing the x and y coordinates of the found pole of inaccessibility.